davidfloyd91/davidfloyd91.github.io/_posts/2019-06-15-psql-golang.markdown

 Go is a cool language.
 PostgreSQL (Postgres, from here) is a cool database.
 I should learn them and, if you're reading, you probably think you should too.
 So let's make a Go-Postgres todo app (as in chores, tasks, appointments -- it took me forever not to read that as Spanish for "all").

+There are three parts to this series.
+If you'd like, you can go ahead and skip ahead to <a href="https://davidfloyd91.github.io/psql-golang-todo-app-2/" target="\_blank" rel="noopener noreferrer">part ii</a> or <a href="https://davidfloyd91.github.io/psql-golang-todo-app-3/" target="\_blank" rel="noopener noreferrer">part iii</a>.
+Or you can just look at <a href="https://github.com/davidfloyd91/gotodo" target="\_blank" rel="noopener noreferrer">the code</a>.

 We're going to start with the database.
 If you've installed Postgres, that's great.
 Otherwise, <a href="https://gomakethings.com/why-i-still-use-xhr-instead-of-the-fetch-api/" target="\_blank" rel="noopener noreferrer">we'll wait</a>.

 In the terminal, within your project directory -- you might want to call it `gotodo` or anything that isn't taken -- run: